Sanspareil-III/dataviz-project-template-proposal/README.md

 ## Prototypes
 ![image](https://github.com/Sanspareil-III/dataviz-project-template-proposal/assets/124217150/8c947169-bac6-48fb-85a9-4c7a535ab3e7)

-## Open Questions

-I'm worried about pulling in XML data for the first time, I haven't done that with JS.
-I feel

 ## Milestones

-### Week 10 ###
+### Week 11 ###
 * Accept multiple XML sheets
-### Week 11 ###
+### Week 12 ###
 * Plot trending data for equipment that has been tested throughout the years as a line chart
-### Week 12 ###
+### Week 13 ###
 * Compare two sister assets on the same trend plot
-### Week 13 ###
-*Plot the equipment on a map with a tooltip that shows the equipment parameters and records
 ### Week 14 ###
+* Plot the equipment on a map with a tooltip that shows the equipment parameters and records
+### Week 15 ###
 * Compare all equipment with certain characteristics (Ampere Rating, Manufacturer, Model, etc.) on a bell curve or similar
-### Week 15 ###
+### Week 16 ###
 * Create a dashboard to hold multiple views